HARSHIT-TOMAR-2001/Django_GoogleCalender_Api/README.md

 * Create a new project or select an existing one.
 * In the sidebar, click on "Credentials" and then click on the "Create credentials" button.
 * Select "OAuth client ID" and follow the prompts to set up the credentials.

-* Open client_secret.json file and edit the "client_id", "project_id" and "client_secret" from the json file.
+* Open client_secret.json file in the given project and edit the "client_id", "project_id" and "client_secret" from the downloaded json file.
 * Open terminal from the root folder run 'python manage.py runserver'